Disorders of glycemia exist on a continuum.

 Low-calorie (energy-deficient) diets

 One of the most notable studies of a structured low-calorie weight loss program is the DIRECT trial (Diabetes Remission Clinical Trial) which involves a community-based primary care cohort of 306 T2DM patients in the UK.
-Results from this study have been very encouraging.
+The results from this study have been very encouraging.
 Intake was restricted to 850 calories per day for 3 months followed by 2 to 8 weeks of food reintroduction, together with a gradual build-up of exercise and ongoing monthly reviews.

 After 1 year, 46% had achieved remission vs. only 4% on a standard diabetic-guideline diet.
 After 2 years of follow-up, 70% of those in remission at 1 year maintained their remission status.
-Remission was closely related to weight loss with none of those who gained weight during the study achieving remission, but with 86% of those who lost more than 15 kg achieving remission.
+Remission was closely related to weight loss with none of those who gained weight during the study achieving remission but with 86% of those who lost more than 15 kg achieving remission.
 This trial is still ongoing, with 4 years of follow-up planned.

 A large randomized lifestyle intervention study involving overweight and obese T2DM patients – the Action for Health in Diabetes or Look-AHEAD trial – restricted calories to 1,200-1,800/day.
-This study showed better weight improvement and more favourable glycaemic levels at both 1 and 4 years in those in the intervention arm, compared with the control group who received diabetes support and education (DSE).
+This study showed better weight improvement and more favorable glycaemic levels at both 1 and 4 years in those in the intervention arm, compared with the control group who received diabetes support and education (DSE).
 Of note, despite being three to six times higher than the control group, remission rates in the intervention arm did decrease over time.

 Low-carbohydrate (macronutrient composition/ restriction) diets